 You can skip this step if you don’t plan to cover large areas.
 If you only want to mount a few panels here and there, you can do it directly.

-• Step 3: Install the Cardboard Panels on the Wall using Velcro Strips
+• Step 3: Install the cardboard panels on the wall using adhesive strips

 You can use Command Strips to mount pretty much anything on your wall.
 What’s more, they should help you avoid any potential damage to both the foam and your walls.